-- 1. Pruritus, rash. - 2.
-Often, family history of allergic diseases (asthma, allergic rhinitis, urticaria) or atopic dermatitis. - Ask about age of onset. - 4.
-History of asthma or allergic rhinitis (about 50% of cases). - 5.
-Ask about routine skin care, including frequency of bathing and products used.

-Infancy (0 - 24 months)

-- Rough, erythematous, papular, and occasionally vesicular or scaling eruption, which frequently progresses to weeping and crusting. - 2.
-Onset after two months of age.
+- 4. History of asthma or allergic rhinitis (about 50% of cases). - 5.
+Ask about routine skin care, including frequency of bathing and products used. - OBJECTIVE Infancy (0 24 months) - 1.
+Rough, erythematous, papular, and occasionally vesicular or scaling eruption, which frequently progresses to weeping and crusting. - 2.
+Location: commonly on cheeks, scalp, post-auricular area, neck, and extensor surface of forearms and legs; occasionally trunk and diaper area.

-- Location: commonly on cheeks, scalp, post-auricular area, neck, and extensor surface of forearms and legs; occasionally trunk and diaper area. - 4.
-Fairly rapid alternation between quiescent periods and exacerbations. - 5.
+- 3. Fairly rapid alternation between quiescent periods and exacerbations. - 4.
 Frequent rubbing of involved areas by infant.